llopv/gsoc-2017/_posts/2017-08-29-project-overview.md

 To encrypt the messages we have used the algorithm AES-GCM from the WebCrypto API.
 We have used JsInterop bindings to call it from our Java classes.

+Messages are properly encrypted and decrypted when they are sent and received by the clients.
+The texts of a documents are also properly recovered from the server's snapshot.
+Everything seems to run smoothly, except for some annoying bugs that appear sparsely, and a serious user interface bug that prevents users that did not created the wave to decrypt its snapshot.
+My mentor and me think that we can fix them quickly, just after the program has ended.

 ## How to use it

 Running our modified version of Wave does not require any additional